How Much Do You Need to Pay Each Month to Be Debt-Free in 3 Years?

 For example, a balance in the $5,000–$10,000 range often requires a payment that feels noticeably higher than the minimum, while larger balances require even more aggressive monthly reductions.

-The important takeaway is not the exact number, but the scale of the commitment.
+The important takeaway is the scale of the commitment, rather than the exact number.
 A three-year plan is defined by a payment level that produces steady, visible progress each month.

 What you trade for a fixed timeline